-If a complainant commences legal action against Whickham School in relation to their complaint, we will consider whether to suspend the complaints procedure until those legal proceedings have concluded.
+If a complainant commences legal action against NCL in relation to their complaint, we will consider whether to suspend the complaints procedure until those legal proceedings have concluded.

+2.10.
 Resolving complaints

-At each stage in the procedure, Whickham School wants to resolve the complaint.
+At each stage in the procedure, the Trust and its schools want to resolve the complaint.
 If appropriate, we will acknowledge that the complaint is upheld in whole or in part.
 In addition, we may offer one or more of the following:

-- · an explanation - an admission that the situation could have been handled differently or better - an assurance that we will try to ensure the event complained of will not recur - an explanation of the steps that have been or will be taken to help ensure that it will not happen again and an indication of the timescales within which any changes will be made - an undertaking to review school policies in light of the complaint - an apology.
+- an explanation - an admission that the situation could have been handled differently or better - an assurance that we will try to ensure the event complained of will not recur - an explanation of the steps that have been or will be taken to help ensure that it will not happen again and an indication of the timescales within which any changes will be made - an undertaking to review school policies in light of the complaint - an apology.

+2.11.
 Withdrawal of a complaint